pinkpong111/instability-dynamics-multi-agent/README.md

 Attracting and distracting are not symmetric operations. **Distracting is structurally more expensive than attracting.**

 Attracting draws unstructured signals into an existing basin — the attractor does most of the work.
-The signal is pulled in by the gradient; minimal active effort is required.
+The signal is pulled in by the basin dynamics; minimal active effort is required.

-Distracting must dissolve an already-formed vector — one that has an established gradient, a reinforcement history, and possibly accumulated metadata built on top of it.
+Distracting must dissolve an already-formed vector — one that has an established reinforcement history and possibly accumulated metadata built on top of it.
 Breaking this structure requires energy that exceeds the attractor's holding force.

 ```
 Attracting:  Pull unstructured signal into basin → low energy